 Supports the empowerment and growth of our racially and ethnically diverse employees as leaders, building a diverse community based on trust and respect

 We launched our inaugural ID&E week in 2017 to provide an opportunity for Vertexians to connect and explore the important role ID&E plays in our business, culture and communities.
 While we recognize that ID&E must be activated and sustained every day throughout the year, this week provides a chance for Vertexians to step back from our daily routines, reflect on recent world events and take a holistic look at how we work together and the ways in which we can improve.
-Our fifth ID&E week in October 2021 was virtual and featured informative and engaging speakers, including social psychologist and Columbia University professor Dr. Valerie Purdie Greenaway and activist and writer Vladimir Luxuria.
+Our sixth ID&E week in 2022 focused on the theme of 'Catalysts for Change' — a call to action for Vertexians to advance ID&E, be inclusive team members and leaders, and accelerate their own growth.

 In 2019 we began formal ID&E learning for our senior leaders and in 2020, we developed and released a training to all employees on unconscious bias in the workplace.
 In 2021 we introduced the LIVE ID&E Learning Portfolio, a comprehensive learning portfolio to provide employees with resources to listen, learn and advance their fundamental understanding of what it means to LIVE ID&E at Vertex.
 Through this portfolio, employees Learn key concepts, are provided with tools to Implement the concepts in their daily interactions, Validate what works, and Embed ID&E in our systems and processes.